nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 9. <a href="{{ '#9.-side-effects' | url }}">Side effects</a>
 10. <a href="{{ '#10.-response' | url }}">Response</a>

-The order of these steps vary and not all steps apply for each type of request, nevertheless this list has served me as a good checklist for most protocols and frameworks I've used in the past.
+The order of these steps vary and not all steps apply for each type of request, nevertheless this list has served me as a good checklist in the past.

 In this blog I'll walk through these steps and share some learnings I've had along the way.